 Bespoke support is tailored to meet the needs of each individual child on the register, and once they have become a successful learner they may be removed from the register.

 If your child is receiving SEN&D support, then we create individual education plans (IEPs) with you as the parent/carer, your child and ourselves.
 Progress against targets set are regularly assessed, reviewed and adapted to continue to meet the needs of your child.

 IEP meetings are held three times a year (one of these may be a parent’s evening)

-Further information about how we support SEN&D at Thomas Middlecott Academy can be found in the attached document for you to download
+Further information about how we support SEN&D at Thomas Middlecott Academy can be found in the documents box.

 Below are links to various websites they be of further help to you with regards to supporting your child.

 Family Services directory